janwilmans/LibIdentify/README.md

 version:        8.4.7.2-delta
 ```

-# Proposed extention for all test frameworks
+# Additional proposed extention for all test frameworks

 I propose to add an commandline argument extention to all test frameworks that do not have this yet: